nahinojo/Current-Date/README.md

-# clocksite
+# current-time
-A website of a clock.
+A website showing the current time of day.